 - completed a graduate program in library and information studies or have equivalent graduate credentials in related information science disciplines

-- ability to pay the institute registration fee of $1,000 by April 1, 2019, in order to hold their space in the institute
+- ability to pay the institute registration fee of $1,595 by May 30, 2024, in order to hold their space in the institute (unless applicant receives scholarship)

 - membership in MLA is NOT required

 RTI '24 is accepting applications from Library and Information Science (LIS) graduate students.
 For more information about the application process for LIS graduate students, please contact Project Director, Susan Lessick, at email@example.com.

 Scholarships and Research Funding

 A variety of scholarship opportunities are available to RTI Fellowship Program applicants in need of financial support.
 MLA also offers an array of funding opportunities to enable practicing health sciences librarians to pursue research and professional development.